1. The rotator cuff and subacromial impingement

 What are the symptoms of subacromial impingement?

-Subacromial impingement causes pain on the outside of the shoulder in the epaulette area.
+Subacromial impingement causes pain on the outside of the shoulder in the so called epaulette area.
 This pain may radiate down the side of the arm towards the elbow.
 The pain is typically worse with activity and particularly when using the arm overhead.
 The pain is generally eased by rest and by simple or anti-inflammatory pain-killers.

 How do you treat subacromial impingement?